 ||Instruction in English

 |May 15 (Spring Semester)

-The University of Helsinki is an international academic community of more than 40,000 students and members of staff.
+The University of Helsinki is an international academic community of more than 40,000 students and staff.
 Established in 1640, it is the oldest university in Finland and one of the oldest universities in Europe.
 The University places high emphasis on high-quality teaching and research of a top international standard, and has repeatedly been ranked among the world’s top universities.
+The university houses 11 faculties (colleges) and 11 research institutes, thereby allowing students to explore an array of courses.
 Most courses are taught in Finnish or Swedish, with a large number of courses available in English.

 Students are responsible for securing and funding their own housing in Finland.
 The University of Helsinki provides resources and assistance to students looking for housing, but they do not have residence halls for students.
 One option for exchange students is HOAS (The Foundation for Student Housing in the Helsinki Region), which offers rooms in shared apartments.

 Students can learn more about their accommodations by visiting University of Helsinki housing.

 The UW Study Abroad Office can't officially advise you about visas.

 The volume and diversity of students participating, the shifting requirements of foreign governments, and the complexity of these applications make it impossible for us to accurately advise you on immigration policies.

 If your program requires a visa, documentation will be provided from your host institution after your acceptance.